Yahweasel/libav.js/docs/API.md

 Decode multiple packets. `config` can be set to `true` as `fin`, which means these are the last packets.
 Alternatively, `config` can be set to an object, and `ignoreErrors` will attempt to continue decoding in the case of errors.

+There are multiple versions of `ff_copyout_frame`, only one of which is actually used to copy out frames.
+See the documentation of `ff_copyout_frame` below for how to use the `copyoutFrame` option.

 ### `ff_free_decoder`